logaretm/vee-validate/docs/guide/basics.md

 });
 ```

-To use this rule, we do the same thing we did with the `min` rule:
+To use this rule, we do the same thing we did with the `min` rule, but we supply the arguments as a **comma separated list**:

 ```vue
 <ValidationProvider